 Peru is located on the western side of South America.
-It is bordered by Ecuador, Chile, Brazil, and Bolivia.
-Peru’s population is 30,380,000, of which 8,400,000 are located in the capital city of Lima.
+It’s the 3rd largest country in South America after Brazil and Argentina.
+It is bordered by Ecuador, Colombia, Chile, Brazil, and Bolivia as well as the Pacific Ocean.

-Today, Peru has an interesting mix of cultures: 45% of the population is Amerindian, 84% of the country speaks Spanish, and 13% of the country speaks Quechua (especially in the Andes regions).
+Today, Peru has an interesting mix of cultures: 45% of the population is Amerindian, 84% of the country speaks Spanish, and 13% of the country speaks the native Quechua (especially in the Andes regions).
 82% of the population consider themselves Catholic.

-There are over 400 culinary dishes that have their roots in Peru, the most famous of which is ceviche peruano.
+There are over 400 Peru national dishes that have their roots in Peru, the most famous of which is ceviche Peruano.
 Ceviche is basically a fish salad, marinated in lime and mixed with garlic, onions, cilantro, limo chile pepper, corn, and sweet potatoes.

 Cusco, a high-altitude Andean city, offers all four seasons in a single day; the nights are chilly (35-40 degrees), the mornings bring spring, in the afternoon summer arrives (75-85 degrees), and the evening brings a return of winter.

-In Southern Peru, you find Lake Titicaca, the highest navigable freshwater lake in the world, and Colca canyon, which is over two times deeper than the Grand Canyon of the United States and is home to the Andean Condor (a bird with a 8-10 foot wingspan).
+In Southern Peru, you find Lake Titicaca, the highest navigable freshwater lake in the world, and Colca Canyon, which is over two times deeper than the Grand Canyon of the United States and is home to the Andean Condor (a bird with an 8-10 foot wingspan).
 On the northern coast lies Mancora, which is home to some of the most famous surfing waves in the world.